ivangarzab/kluvs-bot/docs/TESTING.md

 # Testing Strategy & Guide

-This document explains how testing works in the Quill the Librarian Discord bot project, including our testing framework, strategy, and how to run tests.
+This document explains how testing works in the Kluvs Discord bot project, including our testing framework, strategy, and how to run tests.

 ## Table of Contents
 - [Testing Framework](#testing-framework)